-FY 2011 FY 2012 FY 2013

-Base Program: Not Base Program: Not Base Program: Not

-less than 30 percent of less than 20 percent less than 20 percent

-the capitalization grant and not more than 30 and not more than 30

-amount over \$1 billion percent of the percent of the

-capitalization amount capitalization amount

-over \$1 billion over \$1 billion

-Disaster Relief

-Activities: Not less

-than 20 percent and

-not more than 30

-percent of the

-capitalization amount

-(2) To the extent that there are sufficient eligible project applications, not less than 20 percent of the funds appropriated in FY 2011, and not less than 10 percent appropriated in FY 2012 and FY 2013 shall be for projects to address green infrastructure, water or energy efficiency improvements or other environmentally innovative activities (ARRA, Title VII; Pub.
-L. No. 111-88; Pub.
-L. No. 112-74).
+FY 2013 FY 2014 FY 2015 Base Program: Not Base Program: Not Base Program: Up to 30 less than 20 percent less than 20 percent percent of the total and not more than and not more than 30 appropriation of 30 percent of the percent of the \$1.448B capitalization capitalization amount amount over \$1 over \$1 billion billion Disaster Relief Disaster Relief Disaster Relief Activities: Not less Activities: Not less Activities: Not less than than 20 percent and than 20 percent and 20 percent and not more not more than 30 not more than 30 than 30 percent of the percent of the percent of the capitalization amount capitalization capitalization amount amount c.
+To the extent that there are sufficient eligible project applications, no less than 10 percent of appropriated funds shall be used for projects to address green infrastructure, water or energy efficiency improvements or other environmentally innovative activities (Pub.
+L. No. 112-74; Pub.
+L. No.113-121).

-H. Period of Availability of Federal Funds
+H. Period of Performance

 - 1. "Grant payments" from a capitalization grant shall begin in the quarter in which the grant is awarded, and end no later than eight quarters after the grant is awarded, not to exceed 12 quarters from the date of allotment of grant funds to the States (40 CFR section 35.3155(c)). - 2.
-EPA CWSRF grant funds under ARRA must be committed to eligible projects that are under contract or construction in an amount equal to the full value of the ARRA assistance agreement by February 17, 2010 (one year after enactment of ARRA).
-Each State must certify in writing, and forward to EPA, not later than March 1, 2010, that projects funded under its ARRA grant have met these requirements. - 3.
 Funds made available for disaster relief activities under CFDA 66.482 are available until expended (Pub.
 L. No. 113-2, Division A, Title X, 127 Stat.
 31).